aidos-lab/apparent/README.md

 4. _Compare Networks:_ Analyze pairwise distances between networks using metrics like Forman curvature and Ollivier-Ricci curvature.
 5. _Embed Networks:_ Reduce dimensionality for visualization and machine learning.
 6. _Cluster Networks:_ Group similar networks using clustering algorithms like `KMeans`, `DBSCAN`, and hierarchical clustering.
+7. _Local Database:_ Download the SQL database and launch a local Datasette instance for environments with limited connectivity or firewall restrictions.

 ### Quick Example